Top 31 Best FREE Things to Do in Paris

 Paris Latin District

-Latin District – Credits: Ninara, CC BY 2.0, by Wikimedia Commons
+Latin Quarter – Credits: Ninara, CC BY 2.0, by Wikimedia Commons

 As you stroll through this historic district, you’ll be charmed by its streets, lively cafés and bookshops.